s-pace/docs-6/docs/workbot/workbot-shortcuts.md

 **Callback ID** is required to configure your shortcuts in Slack.
 More on this in a [later section](#creating-shortcuts-on-your-custom-bot-in-slack).

 ### Dialog for command input fields
 If you've defined any command input fields, a dialog is automatically launched to collect values for each of them from the user.
-Up to 5 command input fields can be defined for each shortcuts trigger.
+Up to 5 command input fields can be defined for each shortcut trigger.

 ![Adding command input fields](~@img/workbot/workbot-message-actions/message-actions-dialog.png) *Message action dialog in Slack, with 5 different fields*